lusakasa/saka-key/src/modes/README.md

 ## Mode Client Component

 A mode client is an object with the following properties, all of which are optional.
 Note that message handling is asynchronous and DOM event handling is synchronous.
-In the past, DOM event handling was asynchronous also, but firefox's [incorrect implementation](https://bugzilla.mozilla.org/show_bug.cgi?id=1193394) of [promises/microtasks](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) forced a switch back to synchronous DOM event handling.
-If/when this bug is resolved, Saka Key will probably revert to Asynchronous DOM event handling.

 ```typescript
 interface ModeClient {